 Tips for using indirect characterization

 Great dialogue tells readers a lot about your characters.
+Its a useful tool for creating subtle yet revealing indirect characterization.
 It’s truly worth reading good play scripts for this reason, given that stage works are primarily dialogue based.
 Consider, for example, this exchange in A Streetcar Named Desire (1947) by Tennessee Williams:

 Hey, there!
 Stella, Baby!